 Online Practical Music Course

-Due to this pandemic, our music program partner ZPMI has agreed to make the music program optional for this school year.
+Due to this pandemic, our music program partner ZPMI has agreed to make the music program on hold for this school year.
 They also recognise the difficulty everyone is currently facing but those who wish to continue to enrol in the program may do so by simply letting us know of your intent upon enrolment.
 We do know how important music can be in the development of our children and ZPMI promises that the transition to online instruction will also have the same impact.

 Please stand by for a future webinar that may address any concerns.